cyverse/ds-playbooks/README.md

 # ds-ansible

-The git repo for holding the installation specific ansible logic for the Data Store
+The git repo for holding the Data Store ansible playbooks